 The magnificent Arabian Sand Cat appears to have a widespread, though disjointed distribution.
-It inhabits largely the deserts of northern Africa, but also appears to be present in smaller populations in central and southwest Asia.
+It mainly inhabits largely the deserts of northern Africa.
+But, it also appears to be present in smaller populations in central and southwest Asia.

-In North Africa, the cat appears in numerous locations including Morocco, the Sinai Peninsula, Egypt, Libya, Chad, and Sudan.
+In North Africa, the cat appears in numerous locations.
+These include Morocco, the Sinai Peninsula, Egypt, Libya, Chad, and Sudan.
 In Asia, it lives in an area ranging from the Caspian Sea to the northern border of Afghanistan.

-This feline likes both sandy and stony desert regions and they seem to prefer flat or undulating terrain with little vegetation.
+This feline likes both sandy and stony desert regions.
+It also seems to prefer flat or undulating terrain with little vegetation.
 It also typically avoids bare sand dunes.
 In such locations, there is comparatively little food.

-It remains capable of surviving in temperatures ranging from 23F-126F (-5C-52C).
-Individuals will withdraw to burrows during extreme conditions.
+The feline remains capable of surviving in temperatures ranging from 23F-126F (-5C-52C).
+But, quite wisely, individuals will withdraw to burrows during extreme conditions.

 While the feline will, of course, drink when water is available, it can survive for months just on the water in its food.